Continental Breakfast

 'Tis the Season for RSV

-Immunization CE Learning Objectives 1.
+This session is supported in part by a grant from GSK.
+Learning Objectives: 1.
 Recognize signs and symptoms of RSV.
 2. Define eligibility for patients to get RSV vaccine.
 3. Identify different RSV vaccines on the market.
 4. Review side effects and data associated with each vaccine.
 5. Discuss how to counsel patients about RSV and the different vaccine options available.